 Primary School Programme

-We have 4 programmes on offer to Primary Schools.
-The programmes consists of the following components:
+The new primary school programmes consists of the following components:

-Please print and complete the school_partnership_agreement-2016-2017, then return to your area Project Manager to arrange a timetabling meeting.
+Please contact your area Project Manager to arrange a timetabling meeting.

 Please see the table below to find your schools area Project Manager who will be able to assist with any questions: